 We didn’t even venture to the region’s most popular attraction, Cruz del Condor, where majestic condors supposively soar gracefully on the warm drafts of air rising from the canyon floor. (glad we didn’t, because we heard from other travelers later on, that they shelled out the cash, and didn’t see a thing – nature is finicky I guess).

 We did manage a walk around the gargantuan and beautiful Santa Catalina Monastery though.

 Agri and I are probably the farthest thing from religious that you can find, but that doesn’t mean that we don’t appreciate beautiful architecture.
 In Arequipa, the thing to see is the Santa Catalina Monastary, so we dedicated an afternoon to wandering around the massive 20,000 square metre complex.

 Originally built in 1580, today, the Monastary only houses about 20 nuns (I wonder how many square feet that is per nun?) 😉

 If you’re interested in the history, you can check it out here.

 Some pics from our wanderings:

-72 soles ($28) for a large room with 2 double beds, fan, private bathroom, internet and breakfast included.
-Definitely recommended.
+It cost 72 soles ($28) for a large room with 2 double beds, fan, private bathroom, internet and breakfast was included.
+Spotlessly clean and definitely recommended.